How to Replace a Power Cord Plug

 - The installation is straightforward even if you use a polarized self-connecting plug.

-Terminal screw plugs have screws on the prongs.
+Terminal screw type plugs have terminal blocks with screws to securely connect the wires to the prongs.

 - These plugs are usually polarized.